Testing the engine compression, on your V6 or V8 equipped Dodge pickup or SUV, is not as hard as people think.

 So, if it does start... crank her up and let it run for a few minutes to warm it up.
 If it has been running for an extended amount of time, let her cool down.

-You're not gonna' see the exact same compression value on each of the 6 or 8 Cylinders.
-What you're looking for is a compression value or compression values that are radically different than the average compression of the good Cylinders.
+It's important that you know that you're not gonna' see the exact same compression value on each of the 6 or 8 cylinders.
+What you're looking for is a compression value or compression values that are radically different than the average compression of the good cylinders.

 Now, so that this calculation can make more sense to you... let's say that my Dodge Ram pick up (with a 3.9L) gave me the following compression readings: